uwePhillPhelps/IAP-2024/Tutorials/Part 2/13 - Constants and Algorithms II.md

-# Constants and Algorithms II
+# Constants, Refactoring, and Algorithms

 This tutorial is broken into two different parts.
 The first looks at sonstants, defines and enums.
 The second explores a few more algorithims that can be applied specifically to arrays and other data containers.